If a custody order is already in place, how can I get it changed?

 To change a custody order, you will usually need to go to the court that issued the order, even if you have moved.
 Alaska will generally keep jurisdiction (power) over a custody order that was made in an Alaska court unless neither of the parents and the child continue to live in Alaska or Alaska no longer has significant connections with evidence about the child.
 Under certain circumstances, Alaska may have the power to modify an out-of-state custody order if the state that issued the original order agrees to give power to Alaska and if other certain requirements are met.5 Since the requirements are complicated, to find out more about this (and all custody issues), we recommend you talk to a lawyer.
 Go to the AK Finding a Lawyer page to find a list of legal resources in Alaska.

+If your children live with you, you may be able to get child support.
 The amount of child support ordered is based on the custody arrangement and the child support guidelines, which are found in a document called “Civil Rule 90.3”.
-The general percentages for child support are 20% of net income for one child, 27% for two and 33% for three.
+See the Alaska Courts website for more information about child support.

 If there is a custody order in place, can I take my kids out of the state?